Tscubii/win11-intel-mac/README.md

 * [bootx64.efi](https://github.com/pbatard/uefi-ntfs/releases/latest/download/bootx64.efi) (direct download)
 * [exfat_x64.efi](https://github.com/pbatard/EfiFs/releases/latest/download/exfat_x64.efi) (direct download)

+Put the files in an easily accessible folder (e.g., one on the desktop called `Temp`).

 ## What You Need - T2

 * [Secure Boot set to No Security and Allowed Boot Media set to Allow booting from external or removable media](https://support.apple.com/en-us/102522#:~:text=Open%20Startup%20Security,enter%20its%20password.) (how-to instructions)
-    * Full Security prompts for an Internet check which always fails.
+    * Full Security prompts for an Internet check, which will always fail.
     * Medium Security prompts for a macOS reinstall.

 Revert these once you reach the Windows 11 desktop.